About PREP KC

 Email - email@example.com

-Kansas City Kansas Community College (KCKCC), Metropolitan Community College-Longview (MCC-Longview), Metropolitan Community College-Penn Valley (MCC-PV), Kansas State-Olathe, University of Kansas Medical Center (KU Med), and University of Missouri-Kansas City (UMKC).
+Kansas City Kansas Community College (KCKCC), Kansas State-Olathe, Metropolitan Community College-Longview (MCC-Longview), Metropolitan Community College-Penn Valley (MCC-Penn Valley), University of Kansas Medical Center (KU Med), and University of Missouri-Kansas City (UMKC).